-Program officials meet with students on a monthly basis to review didactic and clinical performance.
+Program officials meet with students monthly to review didactic and clinical performance.

 If necessary, program officials will meet with an individual student more frequently regarding progress.
 Students have ready access to personal grades using the online learning management system and the online clinical tracking platform.